wp-plugins/kt-tinymce-color-grid/readme.txt

 == Description ==

 Expands the Color Picker for choosing a text or background color found inside the TinyMCE toolbar with a lot more colors to choose from.

+You can also define custom colors with a name of your choice.
+These colors are persistent and available in every picker.
+You can specify these colors via the settings menu.

 == Installation ==